Vietnam.vn - Nền tảng quảng bá Việt Nam

 mato-2.jpg

 Matobo National Park is famous for its eponymous rocky hills.
-Each of these hills is made up of hundreds of granite boulders stacked on top of each other.
+Each hill is made up of hundreds of granite boulders stacked on top of each other.
 The most famous hill is Malindidzimu Hill, which is actually a large granite boulder with a nearly flat top.
-Locals consider Malindidzimu to be a place where mortals can meet with their ancestors.
+Locals consider Malindidzimu to be a place where the living can meet with their ancestors.

 Matobo National Park is home to over 3,000 rock carvings.
 These primitive works of art were created by the San people between 320 and 500 AD.
-The San people are descendants of pre-Stone Age humans who migrated to Matobo around 300,000 BC.
+The San are descendants of pre-Stone Age humans who migrated to Matobo around 300,000 BC.
 Their paintings mainly depict daily life and wildlife.
-Some of the caves with a high concentration of murals are Bambata, Inanke, Nswatugi and Pomongwe.
-Archaeological excavations are still ongoing in some of the caves, and visitors can view the excavated artifacts in mini-museums located near the caves.
+Some caves with a high concentration of murals are: Bambata, Inanke, Nswatugi and Pomongwe.
+Archaeological excavations are still underway in some of the caves, and visitors can view the excavated artifacts in mini museums located near the caves.

 mato-1.jpg